 Our associates work hard to ensure that we create accurate and truthful patient bills and submit accurate claims for payment from any payer, including Medicare and Medicaid, commercial insurance, or our patients.
-It's the right thing to do and complies with federal and state laws that require accuracy in health care billing and payment.
-The Federal False Claims Act imposes civil penalties on any person or organization for knowingly making a false record or filing a false claim with the government for payment.
+It's the right thing to do, reflects our faith-based mission and complies with federal and state laws that require accuracy in health care billing.

+The Federal False Claims Act (31 USC 3729-33) imposes civil penalties on any person or organization for knowingly making a false record or filing a false claim with the government for payment.
 "Knowing" can include deliberate or reckless ignorance of facts that make the claim false.

 Examples of activities that could trigger possible False Claims Act liability include:

-- Billing Medicare for services that were not provided - Billing for services that were not ordered by a physician

-- Billing for services that were provided at sub-standard quality where the government would not pay - Keeping payments that are known to be overpayment or errors in payment that should be returned to the government
+- Billing Medicare for services that were not provided. - Billing for services that were not ordered by a physician. - Billing for services that were provided at sub-standard quality where the government would not pay. - Keeping payments that are known to be overpayments or errors in payment that should be returned to the government.

-A person who knows a false claim was filed for payment can file a lawsuit in federal court on behalf of the government and, in some cases, receive a reward for bringing original information about a violation to the government's attention.
-Penalties for violating the Federal False Claims Act can be up to three times the value of the false claim, plus from \$5,500 to \$11,000 in fines, per claim.
-Some states also have a False Claims Act that allows a similar lawsuit in state court if a false claim is filed with the state for payment, such as under Medicaid or Workers' Compensation.
-The False Claims Act protects anyone who files a false claim lawsuit from being fired, demoted, threatened or harassed by their employer for filing the suit.
-If a court finds that the employer retaliated, the court can order the employer to re-hire the employee and to pay the employee twice the amount of back pay that is owed, plus interest and attorney's fees.
+A person who knows a False Claim was filed for payment can file a lawsuit in Federal Court on behalf of the government and, in some cases, get a reward for bringing information about a violation to the government's attention.
+Penalties for violating the Federal False Claims Act can be up to three times the value of the False Claim, plus from \$5,500 to \$11,000 in fines per claim.
+Some states also have a False Claims Act that allows a similar lawsuit in state court if a False Claim is filed with the state for payment, such as under Medicaid or Workers' Compensation.

+The False Claims Act protects anyone who files a False Claim lawsuit from being fired, demoted, threatened or harassed by their employer for filing the suit.
+If a court finds that the employer retaliated, the court can order the employer to rehire the employee and pay the employee twice the amount of back pay owed plus interest and attorney's fees.